 Wing Headquarters Organizational Chart

 This chart is displayed live through Google Slides.
-Click the "square" icon on the bottom to expand to fullscreen view.
+Click the "3 dots" icon on the bottom left to enter full screen view.

 With the exception of the wing adminstrator, all personnel are unpaid volunteers.
 Civil Air Patrol is a member-managed nonprofit organization.

 Col. David E. Sterling is the commander of Civil Air Patrol’s National Capital Wing.
 Col Sterling is a 20-year veteran of the U.S. Air Force where he earned the rating of master navigator with more than 3,000 hours in C-141, HC-130, T-43, and EC-130 aircraft.
 He served in the Southeast Asia conflict as a rescue navigator flying the HC-130 from Korat Royal Thai Air Force Base, Thailand.
 He was an instructor navigator in all four aircraft.
 At the U.S. Air Force Academy, Sterling was an assistant professor and course director for Advanced Avionics Systems and Electronic Warfare.
 He also taught courses in aircraft navigation and electrical engineering.

 As part of the initial cadre to establish Compass Call as an electronic combat system, Sterling was the officer-in-charge of fielding the mission simulator.
 After transitioning to the acquisition career field, he was the program manager at Hanscom AFB, Mass., for the Caribbean Basin Radar Network taking the program from concept to contract award and receiving the Acquisition Certification Level II designation.
 He served as the director of management support under the Secretary of the Air Force for Acquisition in the Pentagon for all Air Force tactical acquisition programs including aircraft, weapons, and mission systems.